CrimsonInn/dab-tree/README.md

 ## Performance
 Scalability and efficiency of algorithm will be tested.
 Training speed and prediction accuracy can be compared with an existing Gradient Boosting Tree library.

+## Preliminary results
+Gradient boosting decision tree algorithm was implemented with C++ using serial calculation approach.
+A preiliminary version of parall algorithm using MPI was also implemented.
+Initial tests was performed by comparing to training time to existing software packages including GBoost in sklearn and XGBoost.
+Computation time was listed below.
+All algorithms achieved similar accuracy.
+Training size (88896, 17)
+GBoost (sklearn): 31.33 sec
+XGBoost: 14.72 sec
+DabTree: 7.21 sec (preliminary MPI)

 ## Reference
 1. Wikipedia, https://en.wikipedia.org/wiki/Gradient_boosting
 2. Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine."
 Annals of statistics (2001): 1189-1232.